 I write essays, short stories, letters, poems, children’s stories and articles.
 Music, poetry and art have had a profound effect on my life.
 I have always been scribbling in notebooks, since I was seven, but I only began to take my writing seriously over the past decade.

-Writers I admire - Ian Bell, Bob Dylan, Robert Burns, WB Yeats, Bryan Appleyard, TS Eliot, Sylvia Plath, Somerset Maugham,
+Writers I admire - Ian Bell, Bob Dylan, Robert Burns, WB Yeats, Bryan Appleyard, TS Eliot, Sylvia Plath, Somerset Maugham, Jane Austen.

 I have a lifetime of experience, both in education and raising my family.
 Life presents many challenges, that can make us stronger or defeat us – or a bit of both.
 I write about my travels and my time in America and Italy.
 While I have broad outlooks, I also value history, sense of place and heritage.
-I travelled abroad several road trips United States and to Italy and the pink early skies near Nice, south of France.
+I travelled abroad several road trips United States :the Smokies, Wisconsin, Massachusetts in the fall.

-I am also a photographer and shoot mainly portraits, including many famous names: which was my main passion when I studied art at school.
+*Photography.
+I am also a photographer and shoot mainly portraiture including many famous names: my main passion when I studied art at school.
 I have taken portraits of famous authors, musicians and artists.
+I try to capture time and moods in those intimate venues were something magic happens between performers and audience.
+Lost in time and space.
+I hope writing and photography can change minds and lives.

 Searching for Scotia: Burns named Edina ‘Scotia’s darling seat’